What Are Electrolytes? Key Facts and Sources

 Definition of Electrolytes

 Electrolytes are minerals that carry an electric charge.
-They are essential for the proper functioning of our body.
+They play an important role in normal bodily functions.
 The most common electrolytes include sodium, potassium, calcium, magnesium, chloride, and bicarbonate.
-These minerals not only help maintain fluid balance but also regulate the body’s pH levels.
-Furthermore, electrolytes are crucial for nerve transmission and muscle contraction.
-A sound understanding of electrolytes makes it easier to adjust the diet and prevent potential health issues.
+These minerals help maintain fluid balance and support the regulation of the body’s pH levels.
+Furthermore, electrolytes contribute to normal nerve signaling and muscle function.
+A sound understanding of electrolytes makes it easier to adjust the diet and support normal bodily function.

 Functions of Electrolytes in the Body